EDA-DM: Enhanced Distribution Alignment for Post-Training Quantization of Diffusion Models: Experiments

-It is likely not feasible to demonstrate the effectiveness of the two scores separately through the performance of quantized model, since samples matched the density distribution and hard samples are both important for quantization.
-So we demonstrate the effectiveness of the two scores separately through the existing arguments and intuitive experiment.
-As shown in Figure~\ref{fig:score}, the $D$ score is consistent with the \emph{NDTC} curve~\cite{shang2023post}, which is a sampling curve artificially designed through extensive experimentation to fit the overall sample distribution.
+It is likely not feasible to demonstrate the effectiveness of the two scores separately through the performance of quantized models, since samples matched the density distribution and hard samples are both important for quantization.
+So we demonstrate their effectiveness through the existing arguments and intuitive experiment.
+As shown in Fig.~\ref{fig:score}, the $D$ score is consistent with the \emph{NDTC} curve~\cite{shang2023post}, which is designed through extensive experiments to fit the overall samples.
 This shows that $D$ can reasonably represent the distribution of the overall sample.
 The $V$ score is consistent with the quantization \emph{Loss} curve, which demonstrates that $V$ can effectively find hard samples through the diversity of feature maps.